SatoruZati/SatoruZati/README.md

 <p align="left"> <a href="https://twitter.com/hasafeed_gg" target="blank"><img src="https://img.shields.io/twitter/follow/hasafeed_gg?logo=twitter&style=for-the-badge" alt="hasafeed_gg" /></a> </p>

-- 🔭 I’m currently working on [Assessly](https://github.com/TheBotHeads/Assessly.git)
+- 🔭 I’m currently studying on Artificial Intelligence and Machine Learning

-- 🌱 I’m currently learning **Cloud Computing, Machine Learning and a little bit of this and that...**
+- 🌱 I’m currently learning **Machine Learning, Artificial Intelligence, Game Development, Cloud Computing, and a little bit of this and that...**

 - 👯 I’m looking to collaborate on **anything that brings interest to me and excites me...**